 Open-fit leaks audio and doesn't isolate you from noise.

-The Anker C30i are sub-par for commutes and travel.
-Their open-fit doesn't isolate you at all from the noise of your environment, which can make travel unpleasant.
+The Anker C30i are poor for travel.
+Their open fit doesn't isolate you at all from the noise of your environment, which can make travel unpleasant.
 Also, your audio escapes into the space loudly enough to bother fellow passengers beside you.
 Depending on how far you're traveling, they're only decently comfortable and can cause discomfort during longer trips.
 That said, their battery life is very long for a portable true wireless design, so they'll outlast nearly any trip.

 Long battery life.